blackedxyz/cnc-ddraw/README.md

 ### Supported Games
 - Age of Empires
+- Age of Empires: The Rise of Rome
 - Age of Empires II
+- Age of Empires II: The Conquerors
 - Age of Wonders
 - Age of Wonders 2
 - Age of Wonders: Shadow Magic